Ad Scams • Education Hub

 Sponsored Search Result Scams: Fake Support Pages and Lookalike Sites

-How scammers use paid ads to rank above real brands—and how to verify before you click.
+Learn how scammers use paid search ads to rank above real brands—and how to verify before you click.

 Clicked a Scam Ad?
 Immediate Steps to Take

-Damage-control steps based on what happened: clicked, downloaded, entered info, or paid.
+Follow the right recovery steps based on what happened: clicked, downloaded, entered information, or paid.